Breakfast Easy to Make Energy Bites Miscellaneous No Bake No Bake Breakfasts Recipes

 You can store these oatmeal bites in the refrigerator for a week or so, so they’re perfect for whipping up on Sundays as an easy breakfast or afternoon snack to enjoy during the week ahead.

 To store, layer balls between sheets of parchment and place in an airtight container.
 Store in the refrigerator.
-I’ll usually take 2-3 from the fridge (they’re pretty filling!) and will let them stand at room temperature for a few minutes prior to eating.
+I’ll usually take 2-3 from the fridge (they’re pretty filling!) and let them stand at room temperature for a few minutes.
 I find that they’re better (and less messy and easier to bite) when they’re not freezing cold.

 And if you do make these, or any of my recipes, don’t forget to tag me @bastecutfold or use the hashtag #bastecutfold on Instagram.
 I always love to see what you’re making!